-What Is Safety Risk Management
+What Is Safety Risk Management in Aviation SMS?

 The most important things safety managers need to understand about what Safety Risk Management (SRM) is, is that SRM is a process.
 This process is cyclical, and is broken down into several stages.

 Different oversight agencies account for these stages differently, but the international themes of SRM are:

 - Hazard identification and risk analysis;

 - Evaluation of the system being protected by the SMS implementation, such as behavior, bureaucracy, and other safety elements; and

 - Hazard mitigation efforts, such as creation of risk controls.